 The Crocus Campaign

 There are a number of ways that you can help to transform the lives of local people in search of stability, community and a place to call home.
-The Crocus Campaign offers opportunities for you to show your support by making a regular gift or by leaving a bequest in your Will.
-Gifts to the Campaign can be pledged over five years or made as a one-off donation and we are very happy to discuss the options for naming the new accommodation in its entirety or for specific units.
+The Crocus Campaign offers opportunities for you to show your support by making one-off or regular gifts, by leaving a bequest in your Will, or by offering corporate sponsorship.
+You can make a donation via our website, or by contacting us directly.
+We would be very happy to discuss the options for naming the new accommodation in its entirety or for specific units.
 We would also be delighted to accept gifts that are dedicated either in your own name or in memory of a loved one.
 To find out more about these opportunities contact us on crocuscampaign@swalmshouses.org

 Here are just a few examples of how a gift to the Crocus Campaign can make a real difference to the lives of local people: